flexiblepower/flexiblepower.github.io/grid-operators.md

 ---
 layout: page
 permalink: /get-started/grid-operators/
-title: Are you a grid operator wanting to manage
+title: Are you a grid operator wanting to manage local congestion?!
 titleGreen: local congestion?!
 description: "How to get started with the PowerMatcher"
 tags: [Jekyll, theme, responsive]